-The Coral Bay division includes two sections: Batemans Bay and The Lagoon, each divided into one or more subsections.
-This division has not been monitored by NTP since the 2008-09 season.
-DBCA staff opportunistically monitor these subsections during monthly baiting operations for management of introduced predators including foxes and cats, but for the purpose of this report the data have not been included.
+The Coral Bay division includes three sections: Lagoon, Bateman Bay and Turtle Beach, each divided into one or more subsections (Appendix 3).
+This division had not been routinely monitored by NTP since the 2008-09 season.
+In 2023-24, Bateman South to Bateman North (in the Bateman Bay section) and Lagoon South to Lagoon North (in the Lagoon section) were monitored for 7 days over the peak of the season, 5 - 11 January 2024.
+DBCA staff may also opportunistically monitor these subsections during monthly baiting operations for management of introduced predators including foxes and cats, but for the purpose of this report the data have not been included.